MailTape/MailTape-v1/_posts/2022-01-30-Del-Stephen.md

 # MailTape's selection

 ## Del Stephen - Five Mountain Station
 ImaCrea: **"**Del Stephen is like a painter drawing sonic landscapes to me.
 Choosing a track from his works asks for patience and lacher prise.
-Each are an opportunity to go for a walk in these intricate landscapes to admire so many details here and there.
+Each is an opportunity to go for a walk in these intricate landscapes to admire so many details here and there.
 A kind of naturalist trip where man is just another being on earth, no more important than a plant or a rock, but no less either.**"**

 ## Apichatpong Weerasethakul - Mekong Hotel
 ImaCrea: **"**These landscapes... it made me think about Apichatpong Weerasethakul's movies.
 Contemplative and subtle, his cinema tells stories like no other.
 The Thai director often use soundtracks which are incorporating sounds recorded in the actual landscape where action is happening.
 In such manner that everything perfectly mix together.
 We're here and now.**"**